HASwitchPlate/openHASP-docs/docs/index.md

 <div class="clearfix">Control your home-automation devices from a customizable touchscreen UI connected via MQTT.</div>

-openHASP is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
+*openHASP is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
-While the [HASPone][1]{target=_blank} project uses a Wemos D1 mini and requires a Nextion/TJC HMI display, this rewrite removes the Nextion/TJC requirement by using the [Light and Versatile Graphics Library][2]{target=_blank} on the MCU to drive a commodity display.
+The [HASPone][1]{target=_blank} project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.*

-This project also adds ESP32 and STM32F4 support to take advantage of the additional hardware capabilities.
+*This project is a complete rewrite and implements the [Light and Versatile Graphics Library][2]{target=_blank} on the MCU to drive a commodity display. openHASP uses an ESP32 to take advantage of the additional hardware capabilities.*

 ### Demo Screens

-Click on the demo screen to show the example configuration.
+Click on the demo screen to show the example configuration:

 [![screenshot](assets/images/screenshots/demo_switches_covers.png)](integrations/home-assistant/sampl_conf/#some-basic-controls) &nbsp;
 [![screenshot](assets/images/screenshots/cc-sampl-weather-hours.png)](integrations/home-assistant/sampl_conf/#current-weather-and-forecasts) &nbsp;